678 Go

 gen. Almost all improved their oxygenation by

-only statistically significant difference (al-
+only statistically significant dierence (al-

 at least 1 kPa, which is in accordance with the